Tag Archives: favorite posts

 Lois Lane is dead.

 But Superman was the first comic book movie, and they hadn’t established any ground rules yet.
-The film has been ping-ponging from one genre to another, including psychedelic space opera, screwball comedy and James Bond villainy, and over the last ten minutes, it’s taken a strong swerve into disaster movie.
+The film has been ping-ponging from one genre to another, including psychedelic space opera, screwball comedy and James Bond villainy, and in the last ten minutes, it’s taken a strong swerve into disaster movie.

-And if you watch 1970s disaster movies — The Poseidon Adventure, Earthquake, The Towering Inferno — then you know that there’s always one personable character who gets sacrificed, in service of the drama.
+And if you watch 1970s disaster movies — The Poseidon Adventure, Earthquake, The Towering Inferno — then you know that there’s always one character who gets sacrificed, in service of the drama.

 And Lois Lane is dead.